Optimization over Trained Neural Networks: Going Large with Gradient-Based Algorithms

-There also exist local search methods, which do not solve the full MILPs exactly, but instead are designed to find good solutions in limited time.
-Indeed, the works by Perakis \& Tsiourvas~\cite{perakis2022optimizing} and Tong et al. \cite{tong2024optimization} are closely related to this paper.
-Both take a geometric view of the input space of the ReLU network, focusing on the linear pieces of the function approximation.
+There are also local search methods, which do not solve MILPs exactly, but instead are designed to find good solutions in limited time.
+Indeed, both Perakis \& Tsiourvas~\cite{perakis2022optimizing} and Tong et al. \cite{tong2024optimization} are closely related to this paper for taking a geometric view of the input space of the ReLU network, focusing on the linear pieces of the function approximation.
 Known as \emph{linear regions} in machine learning, each piece corresponds to a polyhedron associated with a distinct set of active neurons.
 Within a linear region, changes to the input have a linear impact on the output.
 In Figure~\ref{fig:pwa}, we illustrate these concepts on a neural network having inputs $x_1$ and $x_2$, neurons with outputs $h_1$ to $h_5$, and output $y$.

 We summarize the works \cite{perakis2022optimizing,tong2024optimization} just mentioned, taking the liberty to name them {\em MILP Walk\/} and {\em LP Walk\/}, respectively, in order to draw parallels between these methods and our methods introduced in Section \ref{sec:algorithms}: \begin{itemize} \item \textbf{MILP Walk:} Perakis \& Tsiourvas~\cite{perakis2022optimizing} solve a sequence of restricted MILP models.
 Each MILP model finds the best solution across all linear regions containing the current solution.
 If a better solution is found, the same process is repeated from the new solution.
 In Figure~\ref{fig:other_walks} Left, solution $A$ lies only in the linear region in darkest gray, in which the best solution is $B$.
 In turn, solution $B$ lies in the four linear regions with the three darker tones of gray, where the best solution is $C$.